jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
+    - Similar with struct fields.
   - Local variables are being changed inside other functions just because they have the same name.
 That makes no sense.
+  - Not catching some uses of `E.var`, like in `gpio-virtuser.c`

 - Generic spatch ideas
   - Try different rulekinds, like identifier or type